fbpx

 In certain cases, the legal basis for the processing of data may also be compliance with a legal obligation pursuant to Article 6 (1) (c) GDPR.

-We may be obliged under national or European Union law to transfer data to competent authorities for the purposes of determining the circumstances of an accident and assessing the continued compliance of the vehicle/driving system with applicable technical requirements.
+We may be obliged under national or European Union law to transfer data to competent authorities for the purposes of determining the circumstances of an accident and assessing the continued compliance of the robot/driving system with applicable technical requirements.
 In this case, any transfers shall be limited in scope to the data relevant to the particular case.

 6. Where do we store the data?